 One of the movie’s highlights is the lesbian love story between Gia and Linda.

 We all know the story; a straight, engaged woman falls for the elusive alpha lesbian.
 Yeh, no points go to Below Her Mouth for the storyline, that’s for sure.

-What did arouse our interest, though (excuse the pun), is the graphic sex scenes.
-I mean, I don’t know where the line is between acting and pornography, but I’m pretty sure this movie crosses it.
+What did arouse our interest, though (excuse the pun), is the graphic intimate scenes.
+I mean, I don’t know where the line is between acting and p*rn, but I’m pretty sure this movie crosses it.

 14. Dating Amber (2020)